KelvinRein7/Delivery-CLI-App/README.txt

 Delivery App Backend
 ---------------------

-- It is a terminal-based delivery app.

-- The whole idea of the app is to let the customer view available franchises, drivers and all other information (locations, IDs, etc...) and let them make an order.
+- The whole idea of the app is to let the customer view available franchises, drivers and all other information (locations, IDs, etc...) and let them place orders.

 - Then, the closest franchise will receive the order and the closest driver will be assigned to pick up the order.
+You get the point :D. Just like how UberEats works.

 - The driver then delivers it to the customer's location.
-It almost sounds like UBEREATS. :D

 Compiling Instruction
 ---------------------